zscaler/zscaler-script-samples/Deception/deception-to-AWS-guardduty/README.md

 ## Requirements
 - Zscaler Deception
 - A subscription to AWS GuardDuty with an active Detector
-- Access to AWS CloudFormation with permission to create a CloudWatch rule and Lambda Function with the following permissions:
+- Access to AWS CloudFormation with permission to create a CloudWatch Rule and Lambda Function with the following permissions:
     - logs:CreateLogGroup
     - logs:CreateLogStream
     - logs:PutLogEvents